seamapi/javascript/README.md

 $ nvm use
 ```

+Ensure you are authenticated with the [GitHub Packages npm registry],
-Install the development dependencies with
+then install the development dependencies with

 ```
 $ npm install